pengzhimou/hey/README.md

       For example, -H "Accept: text/html" -H "Content-Type: application/xml" .
   -t  Timeout for each request in seconds.
 Default is 20, use 0 for infinite.
   -A  HTTP Accept header.
-  -d  HTTP request body.
+  -d  HTTP request body, better with -randmark.
-  -D  HTTP request body from file.
-For example, /home/user/file.txt or ./file.txt.
+  -D  HTTP request body from file. better with -randmark.
   -T  Content-type, defaults to "text/html".
   -U  User-Agent, defaults to version "hey/0.0.1".
   -a  Basic authentication, username:password.